StoccoDavide/AABBtree/docs/markdown/Mainpage.md

 `AABBtree` is a library for the construction and manipulation of axis-aligned bounding box (AABB) trees.
 The library is designed to be used in the context of collision detection, and other applications that require the efficient computation of intersections between axis-aligned bounding boxes.
 It provides a simple and intuitive interface for the construction of AABB trees from a set of axis-aligned bounding boxes, as well as for the computation of intersections between AABB trees, individual AABBs, and points.
 The library is implemented in C++17 and is header-only, meaning that it can be easily integrated into existing C++ projects without the need for additional dependencies.
 This fast and efficient library is implemented in C++17 and is header-only, meaning that it can be easily integrated into existing C++ projects without the need for additional dependencies or compilation steps.

-Are you looking for the online documentation?
-Visit [this link](https://stoccodavide.github.io/AABBtree/)!

 ## Installation

 ### Quick and dirty